houkanshan/arduino-bt-hid-proxy/Readme.md

 3. Let's test if USB Host shield is working: `File -> Examples -> USB Host Shield Library 2.0 -> board_qc`
     1. Upload
     2. `Tools -> Serial Monitor`
-    3. There'll be a GPIO error, ignore it and send any key in serial monitor.
+    3. There'll be a GPIO error, ignore it and send any key in the serial monitor.
-    4. Wait until `All tests passsed.`
+    4. Wait until `All tests passed.`
     5. [This article](https://joshcaplin.wordpress.com/tag/board_qc/) could be helpful if you meet any issue.
 4. `git clone https://github.com/houkanshan/arduino-bt-hid-proxy.git`
 5. In `KeyboardParser.h`, comment `#define APPLE_MAGIC_KBD` if you're not using Apple Magic Keyboard.